tanmaysingha/SDBNet/README.md

 # SDBNet: Short-term Dense Bottleneck Network for Real-time Semantic Segmentation
 This is an official site for SDBNet model.
-Currently, the model predictions and supplimentary materials are uploaded.
-Upon the acceptance of the paper, this repository will be updated.
+To refer this paper, visit the foloowing link: https://ieeexplore.ieee.org/abstract/document/10034634

 ## Datasets
 For this research work, we have used Cityscapes, KITTI and CamVid datasets.